Environmental Clearances Procedure and Obstacles

 India has a lot of potential of attracting international business but the ease of doing business needs to be improved.
 India presently stands at 142nd out of 189 in world banks’ latest ranking, the government has taken several steps to case the business.
 However, no concrete steps have been taken by the ministry of environment and forest in the environment, and forest clearance has been online.
 With the positive mindset under the make-in-India initiative, environmental clearance needs to be made easier.

 In Singapore, there is a code of practice for pollution control SS 593: 2013 which specifies the recommended pollution control requirements and good practices to safe grand clean air, clean land clean water, and quality of the living environment.
 This code also includes siting requirements of various types of developments, management of hazardous substances and toxic industrial wastes, and land contamination and remediation.
-The process of obtaining environmental clearance in Singapore is not very long, unlike India.
+The process of obtaining environmental clearance in Singapore is not very long, unlike in India.

-CII- KPMG case of doing business in India 2014 report states very clearly that obtaining approvals like environmental clearance, land procurement, construction- related permits and NOCs is a major obstacle in starting a business ‘the world banks doing business 2014 report states that India ranks 179 among 189 countries on the case of starting a business, with less desirable performance in the batch of BRICKS and other developing Asian countries, approvals related to environmental clearance, land procurement, construction permits, industrial safety permits, and power connection are top five obstacles in starting a business in India.
+CII- KPMG case of doing business in India 2014 report states very clearly that obtaining approvals like environmental clearance, land procurement, construction-related permits and NOCs is a major obstacle in starting a business ‘the world banks doing business 2014 report states that India ranks 179 among 189 countries on the case of starting a business, with less desirable performance in the batch of BRICKS and other developing Asian countries, approvals related to environmental clearance, land procurement, construction permits, industrial safety permits, and power connection are top five obstacles in starting a business in India.
 As per the survey made by CII- KPMG about 50% of the respondents have highlighted major challenges in obtaining environmental clearances.
 More than one-third of the respondent rated approvals as the major obstacle in starting a business.

 ENVIRONMENTAL LAW AND ENVIRONMENTAL CLEARANCE IN INDIA

-Environmental law is a body of law which is a complex system of statutes, common law treaties conventions regulations, and policy which seek to protect the natural environment which may be impacted or affected or endangered by human activities.
+Environmental law is a body of law that is a complex system of statutes, common law treaties conventions regulations, and policy that seek to protect the natural environment which may be impacted or affected or endangered by human activities.
 Thus, environmental law refers to rules and regulations governing human conduct likely to affect the environment.
 It reflects the legislative measures, and the administrative and judicial structures to protect the environment.
 However, it is difficult to define precisely the boundaries of environmental law in the same way as we define, say the law of contract.

 In India Environmental clearance of a project has to be obtained either from State Government and /or from the Central Government.
 The basic objective behind the environmental clearance is to ensure the least damage to the natural resources and incorporate suitable remedial measures right at the stage of project formulation.